 Achilles International, Angels in Disguise, and Waterstep.
 We work together with the residents St. Vincent de Paul to accomplish great things through running and walking, Yoga, education, and personal relationships. runPossible doesn’t turn people into great athletes, it starts a self-transformation process, initiated by physical movement, that aids in the development of life changing friendships and self-confidence.

 Every Tuesday we meet for a walk/jog at 6:15pm and on Thursdays an 11am recovery themed Yoga class hosted by the 502 Power Yoga crew!
 Both at 1029 s Preston street in the SVDP community Development center Like us n Facebook @ https://www.facebook.com/runpossibleLOUISVILLE

 Does Sweaty Sheep have a central location?

-Slow runner (and proud of it!), Team Sweaty Sheep assistant, and pastor of Henryville Community Presbyterian Church and Mount Lebanon Presbyterian Church in Henryville, IN.
+Slow runner (and proud of it!), Team Sweaty Sheep assistant, and pastor of Langcliffe Presbyterian Church in Avoca, PA.